The submissions portal EPA 2022 is now Open.

 1) Please renew your membership (upper right box CURRENT MEMBERS START HERE) or join EPA for the first time (click the JOIN EPA tab above) before attempting to submit a proposal.
 Only EPA members, fellows, and associates with an expiration date of 5/31/2022 may submit proposals.
 After logging in as a current member, fellow or associate, you will be given access to the submission portal.
 The link to "Submit a Proposal" will not work until your membership is current (exp.
 2022).

-2) Each EPA member may submit one paper proposal, one poster proposal, and one symposium proposal.
-EPA associates may only submit one poster proposal.
+2) Each EPA member or fellow may submit one paper proposal, one poster proposal, and one symposium proposal.
+EPA associates may submit only one poster proposal.
 Associate members may not give a talk in a paper session or symposium.
 Submitters can be co-authors on other submissions submitted by other members.

 3) If you are submitting a paper or a poster, you must be the first author.

 4) If you are submitting a symposium, you must be the chair.
 You also may be a presenter and/or be the discussant.
 If you are organizing and submitting a symposium, remember that all presenters within the symposium must be first author on their presentations and must be EPA members.
 EPA associates are not eligible to make oral presentations within a symposium.